 Although you do work with colored inks and mixed media, your primary medium is watercolor.
 What drew you to this medium in particular?

-Where is you favorite place to shop for art supplies?
+Where is your favorite place to shop for art supplies?

 I try to pack light!
 At the moment my travel kit includes:

-- A limited colour palette!
+- A limited color palette!
 I obsess over these.
-I love getting inspired by my surroundings and for the last three years I’ve put together a limited colour palette for each trip I’ve taken.
-I spent a lot of time finding colours that reflected the spirit of the place, and ideally using pigments local to that area.
-A few months ago I started to hand-make my own honey-based watercolours so I could use more unique and hard to find pigments.
-I’ve had so much fun curating and playing with the colours that I figured other people might enjoy them too – they’re available online at artistscompanion.com
+I love getting inspired by my surroundings and for the last three years I’ve put together a limited color palette for each trip I’ve taken.
+I spent a lot of time finding colors that reflected the spirit of the place and ideally using pigments local to that area.
+A few months ago I started to hand-make my own honey-based watercolors so I could use more unique and hard-to-find pigments.
+I’ve had so much fun curating and playing with the colors that I figured other people might enjoy them too – they’re available online at artistscompanion.com

 - Escoda’s Reserva travel brushes.
 They’re a joy to use and they’re collapsable.

 - A handmade sketchbook by L’atelier Reliure.
-It was such a struggle finding a watercolour sketchbook I like Gaëlle made one for me using the same paper I use in my studio (Arches 300gsm Coldpressed Paper).
-I have a second one from her which also has soft brown paper mixed in with the watercolour sheets, so I could do tonal sketches on safari.
+It was such a struggle finding a watercolor sketchbook I like Gaëlle made one for me using the same paper I use in my studio (Arches 300gsm Coldpressed Paper).
+I have a second one from her which also has soft brown paper mixed in with the watercolor sheets, so I could do tonal sketches on safari.